-After completing 100-150 hours of instruction and passing a written and oral examination, successful students are issued a Greek language certificate that residents/professionals can use to show proficiency and non-Greek EU and non-EU citizens need as one element to apply for a long-term EU-wide residence/work permit and Greek citizenship.
+After successful completion of 100-150 hours of Greek-language instruction and 25 hours of history/culture lessons, and passing a written and oral examination, students are issued a certificate.
+Residents and professionals can use this as proof of proficiency, and non-EU citizens need the certificate as one element to apply for a long-term EU-wide residence/work permit and Greek citizenship.

-Classes are ongoing but typically held in the morning and afternoon, so anyone with full-time work may have a difficult time finding an evening class.
+Classes are ongoing but typically held in the morning and afternoon, so anyone with children or a full-time job may have a difficult time finding evening classes.

 Where to register for courses